 Aparna M. Dave is Senior Counsel for Wells Fargo & Company in Houston, Texas.
 She provides legal support to the company’s Corporate Marketing and Corporate Communications divisions.
 Her practice focuses on advising clients on legal issues with sponsorships, marketing promotions and campaigns, trademark and copyright law, social media, false advertising and deceptive practices, as well as developing policies and procedures in these areas.

-Aparna strives to make a positive impact on the legal profession by helping to increase and advance diversity through her work as co-chair of the State Bar of Texas Minority Counsel Program, participation as a 2015 Fellow and member of the Executive Council of the Leadership Council on Legal Diversity, seat on the Advisory Board for the South Asian Bar Association of Houston and guidance as a mentor to law students.
+Aparna strives to make a positive impact on the legal profession by helping to increase and advance diversity through her work as co-chair of the State Bar of Texas Minority Counsel Program, participation as a 2015 Fellow and member of the Executive Council of the Leadership Council on Legal Diversity (LCLD), seat on the Advisory Board for the South Asian Bar Association of Houston, and as a mentor to law students.

 Prior to joining Wells Fargo, Aparna worked as an associate with McGlinchey Stafford in Houston practicing civil defense litigation.
 Aparna is a 2002 graduate of South Texas College of Law in Houston and enjoys traveling, watching football and running.